 Fortunately, my first-grade teacher was a wise woman.
 Mrs. Eldredge didn’t know why I could not read, but she did know what to do about it.
-At each reading period, she would come over and wrap her arm around me.
+At each reading period, she would come sit next to me and wrap me in her protective arm.
 That simple sign of encouragement was tremendously reassuring.
 With her beside me, I knew none of my classmates would dare make fun of me.
 It’s incredible that a seven-year-old would sit there, day in and day out, and demonstrate his incompetence.
 But I did.
 Such was the power of Mrs. Eldredge’s arm.

 By the end of the year, I wasn’t much better at reading.
 But I was the most enthusiastic reader in the class.